bmesuere/PhD-thesis/chapter1.md

 ## Life on Earth{data-running-title='Life on Earth'}

+In this first section we will explore the origin of life, introduce taxonomies and explain the central dogma of biology.

 ### The origin of life
 A good starting point to explain what life is, would be to start with its origin.
 Unfortunately, this origin of life is not something we know for sure.
-The origin of life of an active research area that tries to form hypothesis that take into account the biological, chemical as well as geophysical aspects.
+The origin of life is an active research area that tries to form hypothesis that take into account the biological, chemical as well as geophysical aspects.

 ##### Spontaneous generation
 Before the nineteenth century, it was generally believed that life could generate spontaneously out of non-living matter [@Balme1962].<span class="aside">This theory is known as *spontaneous generation*.</span> Maggots, for example, could arise from dead flesh and crocodiles could form from logs rotting at the bottom of a pond according to the Greek philosopher Aristotle.
 During the seventeenth century, it gradually became clear that this belief was false and the theory that each living organism comes from a pre-existing living organism was adopted for visible organisms.